 - You are the PM for Facebook posts — what reactions should we add next?

-It’s best to take a systematic approach to make the most of your practice time, and we recommend the following four steps:
+With a lot to cover, it’s best to take a systematic approach to make the most of your practice time.

 5.1 Study the company you're applying to